 There are all kinds of units of measurements we could use to measure land area, so why do we use the acre?
 There are several reasons.
 The acre is what England was using at the time the United States was being established.
 Since that’s what we’ve always used and often don’t like change, we’ve kept using it.

 More importantly, the acre makes sense for all property sizes.
 There are times when square miles is used for large tracts of land, but it wouldn’t be practical to use square miles on small properties.
 A square mile is the equivalent of 640 acres.
 It’s much easier to envision half an acre than 1/1,280 of a square mile.
-Square feet is often used with residential and certain commercial properties, but when you start getting into larger sized real estate you’re going to be talking thousands and millions of square feet, which isn’t practical either.
+Square feet is often used with residential lots and certain commercial properties, but when you start getting into larger-sized real estate you’re going to be talking thousands and millions of square feet, which isn’t practical either.
 The acre works for large and small properties alike.

 What about surface area?
 It makes sense to wonder if surface area comes into play in the measurement of acres.
 What about hilly or mountainous land as opposed to flat, level ground?
 The answer is surface area doesn’t matter in acreage.
-Surveyors use basic geometry (geometry literally means earth measurement) to calculate acreage based on a common horizontal topography called plane surveying for most all types of land.
+Surveyors use basic geometry (geometry literally means earth measurement) to calculate acreage based on a common horizontal topography called plane surveying for almost all types of land.
 Even though a parcel may contain a significantly larger surface area than another, the surveyor will act as though they are both flat and they could both end up totaling the same acreage.

 When converting acres to square feet, since 1 acre = 43,560 square feet, multiply the acreage by 43,560.
 Here's a simple example.